koreader/koreader-base/README.md

 time.
 It might also compose the most unfriendly desktop PDF reader, depending on your view.

-If you are using Fedora Core Linux, do `yum install SDL SDL-devel`.
+If you are using Fedora Core Linux, run `yum install SDL2 SDL2-devel`.
-If you are using Ubuntu, install `libsdl-dev1.2` package.
+If you are using Debian or Ubuntu, install the `libsdl2-dev` package.

-Alternatively, SDL2 is supported, too.

 By default, the build system builds in "emulation mode", so following is all you need to build the emulator: